- Nog geen product review- no product review (yet)

 Smell and taste

 The buds are used finely ground in desserts, or whole in curries and pulaos, in marmalade and mulled wine.
-The wine drink Hippocras dates back to the Middle Ages, in which ginger, corn of paradise and cinnamon buds are used.
+The wine drink Hippocras dates back to the Middle Ages, in which ginger, grain of paradise and cinnamon buds are used.

 • origin: China, Guandong